-The first of these rain trees used as bonsai in the U.S. was grown from seed by the late Jim Moody of Jupiter, FL.
+The Brazilian rain tree was first created as bonsai in the U.S. from seed grown by the late Jim Moody of Jupiter, Florida.

 Jim Moody passed away in 2003 and his grandson Alan Carver carries on the tradition of growing bonsai of the raintree.
 It has become a tropical bonsai favorite around the world.

 In tropical regions of the world many legumes are used as bonsai subjects.
 With approximately 12,000 species available, there are a myriad to choose from.

 Although many of the leaves in this ‘pea’ family are often large, they appear small because the leaflets, in most cases, are tiny in comparison.

 Chloroleucon tortum, sometimes still referred to as Pithecellobium tortum is the legume commonly known as Brazilian rain tree (aka raintree).
 Like most of its relatives this tree has compound leaves, hard wood and is spiny ... very spiny.

 The flower is a creamy white, mimosa-like puff, not particularly showy, but fragrant.

 (Because they are fast growing, we often prune the buds before the flowers appear.)
 Therefore, many rain trees do not bloom as bonsai.